scala/pickling/README.md

 [have been fixed](https://issues.scala-lang.org/browse/SI-5923)).

-Since we are making extensive use of quasiquotes, which cannot be added to 2.10.x due to binary and source compatibility restrictions, building (but not using!) scala-pickling-210x requires [a custom build of scalac](https://github.com/scalamacros/kepler/tree/topic/pickling), as explained in comments to [Build.scala](https://github.com/xeno-by/scala-pickling-210x/blob/master/project/Build.scala).
+Since we are making extensive use of quasiquotes, which cannot be added to 2.10.x due to binary and source compatibility restrictions, building (but not using!) scala-pickling requires [a custom build of scalac](http://docs.scala-lang.org/overviews/macros/paradise.html#macro_paradise_for_210x).
-Please note that scala-pickling-210x can be used without any problems with vanilla scalac 2.10.2 - custom scalac is only necessary to _build_ this library, not to compile against it or to link to it at runtime.
+Please note that scala-pickling can be used without any problems with vanilla scalac 2.10.2 - custom scalac is only necessary to _build_ this library, not to compile against it or to link to it at runtime.

 Known limitations: